Binary response model with many weak instruments: Empirical Example:

-Before estimating the model, we apply \citepos{frazier2020weak} distorted J test to see if our instruments are weak in the sense of \cite{Staiger1997}.
-This is needed to ensure that the conditions in Theorem~\ref{prop4:finite} are satisfied.
-However, \citepos{frazier2020weak} test is not designed for the case where (i) the (sample) covariance of instruments is nearly singular and (ii) multiple endogenous variables are present.
-Hence, we apply the test only in Model 1.
-In addition, the test is implemented separately for each age interval $a$ after replacing $I_i$ in \eqref{model:eitc} with $I_{i,(a)}$.
-The computed distorted J tests are respectively 37.15, 21.81, and 42.76 for each of the age intervals 0-5, 6-12, and 13-18, and the critical value at 5\% significance level is around $ 9.48 $.\footnote{To conduct the test, we set $\delta_n$, $a_i$ and $b_i$ in \cite{frazier2020weak} to $\widehat{\psi}/\log(\log(n))$, $( I_{i,(a)}, W_{1i}', W_{2i} ', \widetilde Z_i' , 0_{k}')'$, and $(0_{k}',1, W_{1i}', W_{2i}', \widetilde Z_i')'$ where $k = \dim(W_{1i})+\dim(W_{2i})+\dim(\widetilde Z_{i})+1=23$.} Therefore, the distorted J tests suggest that our model is not weakly identified in the sense of \cite{Staiger1997}.
+We first apply \citepos{frazier2020weak} distorted J test to study if our instruments are weak in the sense of \cite{Staiger1997}.
+This is needed to ensure the conditions in Theorem~\ref{prop4:finite}.
+However, their test is not designed for the case where (i) the (sample) covariance of instruments is nearly singular and (ii) multiple endogenous variables are present.
+Hence, we apply the test only to Model~1 separately for each age interval $a$, after replacing $I_i$ in \eqref{model:eitc} with $I_{i,(a)}$.
+The computed distorted J tests are 37.15, 21.81, and 42.76 for the age intervals 0-5, 6-12, and 13-18, respectively.
+The critical value at 5\% significance level is around $ 9.48 $.\footnote{To conduct the test, $\delta_n$, $a_i$ and $b_i$ in \cite{frazier2020weak} are set to $\widehat{\psi}/\log(\log(n))$, $( I_{i,(a)}, W_{1i}', W_{2i} ', \widetilde Z_i' , 0_{k}')'$, and $(0_{k}',1, W_{1i}', W_{2i}', \widetilde Z_i')'$ where $k = \dim(W_{1i})+\dim(W_{2i})+\dim(\widetilde Z_{i})+1=23$.} Therefore, the tests suggest that our model is not weakly identified in the sense of \cite{Staiger1997}.

-We now apply our estimation procedure and compare the results with those from existing estimators.
-We consider the TRCMLE and SCRCMLE, and choose their regularization parameter as in Section~\ref{sec:sim}, while the parameter set of $\alpha$ is set to 25 equally spaced points between $ \texttt{c}_a n^{-0.6}\times 10^{-4}$ and $\texttt{c}_a n^{-0.6} \times 10^{-1}$ with $\texttt{c}_a$ being $\Vert \widehat \Sigma_Z\Vert$ for the TRCMLE and $\Vert \widehat \Sigma_Z\Vert^2$ for the SCRCMLE.
-We also report estimation results from \citepos{rivers1988limited} 2SCMLE and the probit estimator.\footnote{The results from the RNLSE are similar to those from the RCMLE and thus are omitted.} In addition to them, we consider another estimator similar to the post-Lasso estimator proposed by \cite{Belloni}.
-This estimator is considered due to its popularity in empirical research.
-To compute this estimator, we first select a set of instruments with non-zero first-stage coefficients using the Lasso procedure.
-Then, we refit the first stage using the selected set of instruments and compute the first-stage fitted values and residuals.
-Lastly, a linear model, in which the fitted values and residuals are used as regressors, is estimated.
-We report the results in the column labeled ``Lasso'' in Table~\ref{eitc:tab2}.
+We consider the TRCMLE and the SCRCMLE.
+Their regularization parameters are chosen as in Section~\ref{sec:sim}.
+Specifically, $\alpha$ is chosen from 25 equally spaced points between $ \overline{\texttt{c}}_a n^{-0.6} 10^{-4}$ and $\overline{\texttt{c}}_a n^{-0.6} 10^{-1}$.
+We also consider \citepos{rivers1988limited} 2SCMLE and the probit estimator.
+In this section, we further consider another estimator similar to the post-Lasso estimator proposed by \cite{Belloni}.
+This estimator is included due to its popularity in empirical research.
+To compute it, we first select instruments with non-zero first-stage coefficients using the Lasso procedure.
+Then, we refit the first stage with the selected instruments and compute the first-stage fitted values and residuals.
+Lastly, a linear model is estimated using the fitted values and residuals as regressors.
+The results are reported in the column labeled ``Lasso'' in Table~\ref{eitc:tab2}.